P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: System Design

 The servers must limit the number of iterations.
 At each iteration, the user receives the number $c$ as leakage.
 This small leakage is aggregated from all documents and does not identify any particular document.
 However, this leakage can accumulate during users' queries.
 The servers limit the number of iterations with an upper bound $step_m$ to limit the total amount of leakage.

+The user must run a fixed number of iterations before stopping.
+Otherwise, the server can infer information about the user's prompt from the stopping time.
+For example, if the number of iterations is large, the user's prompt embedding is more likely to lie in a region with denser document embeddings.
+Using a fixed number of iterations makes the user's behavior independent of the prompt.
+This number can still depend on $N$ and $k$ because $N$ and $k$ are public.
+We set the number of iterations to $S = \lceil \log_2 (N / k) \rceil$ and assume $S \le step_m$.
+These $S$ iterations may not always be sufficient to obtain the exact top-$k$ results with bisection.
+However, 1) the experiments in \cref{app:iter_num} show that this value is sufficient for all datasets, and 2) the user can continue the bisection in the next query because, under our privacy goal, no server learns information about the prompt during the current query. \looseness=-1

-The user can stop the iteration early to speed up the query because: 1) in the bisection method, as the step size becomes very small in later iterations, further steps produce little change.
-Therefore, stopping early still yields a result close to the true solution.
+The user can accept an intermediate iteration result rather than the final result with $c = k$ to speed up the query because: 1) in the bisection method, as the step size becomes very small in later iterations, further steps produce little change.
+Therefore, an intermediate iteration may still output a result close to the true solution.
 Moreover, 2) recent studies show that within a particular yet large context threshold, such as 64K tokens, retrieving slightly more results in RAG generally outperforms RAG with a smaller $k$ for modern long-context models \cite{lc_good,lc_good1,lc_good2}.
-We model this early stop as a slack value $\xi$.
-The user can stop when $0 \le c \le k + \xi$.
-We require $\xi \le k$.
-Otherwise, the extended stopping condition $k \le c \le k + \xi$ can be satisfied by multiple iterations, leading to ambiguity in determining the correct termination point.
+We model this intermediate acceptance as a slack value $\xi$ chosen by the user.
+The user can accept the iteration result that has $k \le c \le k + \xi$.
+As a result, for $k' = k + \xi$, we change $S$ to $\lceil \log_2 (N / k') \rceil$.
+We will keep using this $S$ definition below. \looseness=-1

 After termination, the servers must limit the number of $[1]$ in the final $[\vd_c]$, i.e., limit the maximum $[c]$, because $[\vd_c]$ controls which indices can be retrieved by the user during the text retrieval.
 A user can use $d_k = ll_u + 1$ to get a $[\vd_c]$ whose elements are all $1$, resulting in accessing any document.
 The servers perform this check by publicly setting up an upper bound $c_m$ and comparing the final $[c]$ with $c_m$ using \cref{alg:cmp}.
 Unlike the comparison during iterations, the key generation method of this comparison is executed offline by the trusted dealer.